Arkounay/QuickAdminGeneratorBundle/docs/README.md

 If you use the symfony command to display routes `php bin/console debug:router`, you'll see that some routes avec been generated for you:
 ```
 qag.category                       ANY      ANY      ANY    /admin/category/
 qag.category_create                ANY      ANY      ANY    /admin/category/create
 qag.category_delete                ANY      ANY      ANY    /admin/category/delete/{id}/
 qag.category_delete_batch          ANY      ANY      ANY    /admin/category/deleteBatch
 qag.category_edit                  ANY      ANY      ANY    /admin/category/edit/{id}/
+qag.category_export                ANY      ANY      ANY    /admin/category/export
 qag.category_filter_form_ajax      ANY      ANY      ANY    /admin/category/filterFormAjax
+qag.category_toggle_boolean_post   POST     ANY      ANY    /admin/category/toggleBooleanPost/{id}/
 ```

 ## Next steps